PhilipRuthig/EMtools/README.md

 - The script will save save processed versions of each image in `3_postprocessed`.
 You will also get a .csv and .xlsx file containing all of your measures once everything is done.
 - For a customized analysis in other programs (FIJI, your own python script, etc..), the raw binary masks are also included in the results (*filename*_outer_labeled.tif and *filename*_inner_labeled.tif).

 ### 4 (optional) Run the validation
-- To get measures of how good the model performs on your data, you will need to validate the model.
+- To get measures of how good the model performs on your data, you will need to validate the model, i.e. compare how the prediction of the model compares to manually segmented data which the model hasn't seen before.
 For this purpose, you can use `4_validation.ipynb`.
-To do so, you will need a manually labeled version of a subset of your data and the models raw prediction results (which are generated after step #2).
+You will need a manually labeled version of a subset of your data and the models raw prediction results (which are generated after step #2).
 - Manually labeled data can be generated e.g. with GIMP (https://www.gimp.org/) or a variety of other image manipulation tools.
-It should be analogous to the included `validation.png`.
-Contact me for more info.
+It should be analogous to the included `validation_cc.png`.
 - To run the validation script, replace the present files with your own data (but keep the filenames) and press the double arrow at the top of the ipynb.
 - After running the script, you will get a bunch of different measures telling how well the whole pipeline works on your data.
+Check the script for more info.